 How to Store Simple Syrup

-Simple syrup is best stored in an airtight container like these awesome stopper bottles (affiliate link).
+Simple syrup is best stored in an airtight container like these awesome stopper bottles.
 The sealing lid will prevent the syrup from soaking in off-flavors floating around in the air and provide a remarkable shelf-life.
 Though the amount of sugar used makes it likely this could be stored at room temperature, it is a best practice to keep any homemade simple syrup stored in the refrigerator.

 Simple Syrup Recipe